USAJOBS/ATP-Support/job-announcement-playbook/details/overview.md

 ### Application cut-off

 If you are using an application limit, you must clearly state this in the job announcement.
-Unless you are using the announcement closing type field mentioned above this must be entered manually.
+You will enter this manually.

 ### Open continuous

 If you are posting an open continuous job announcement, you must clearly say this in the job announcement.
-Unless you are using the announcement closing type field mentioned above this must be entered manually.
+You will enter this manually.

 <div class="usajobs-recruitment-joa-playbook-details__container">
 <div class="usajobs-recruitment-joa-playbook-details__required-by-usajobs">